-Maybe you haven’t given a thought to the importance or lack thereof of blocks, but it has been a staple of early childhood education for good reason.
-Following this post, readers should be able to describe and/or explain ways blocks further child development….in other words, take note why building with blocks is important!
+Maybe you haven’t given any thought to the importance of blocks, but they have been a staple of early childhood education for good reason.
+Following this post, you’ll be able to describe and/or explain ways blocks further child development.
+In other words, you’ll be able to explain why building with blocks is important!

-A main focus for video play systems such as those made by Nintendo, Xbox, or PlayStation, and even apps made for your iPhone, is to capture and keep your attention with graphics and accompanying audio.
-I liken it to a jacked up version of the early Sesame Street years where young preschool children were bombarded with short segments of action-packed, usually loud scenes one after the next.
-Many children’s toys take the same stance as their flashing virtual counterparts with battery-operated this or plug-in that.
+A main focus for video play systems such as those made by Nintendo, Xbox, or PlayStation is to capture and keep your attention with graphics and accompanying audio.
+Even apps made for your mobile phone are geared to getting and holding your attention.
+It reminds me of a jacked-up version of early Sesame Street episodes.
+Sesame Street bombarded children with short-segments of action-packed, usually loud scenes.
+Sadly, many children’s toys take the same stance as their virtual counterparts.
+Hence, why you find aisles packed with flashy. battery-operated toys focused on bells and whistles.

 • Fine motor skills and eye-hand coordination,